OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Sample Implementation - Storage

 When providing integrity on the application storage itself, you can either create an HMAC or a signature over a given key-value pair or over a file stored on the device.
 When you create an HMAC, it is best to use the CommonCrypto implementation.
-In case of the need for encryption: Please make sure that you encrypt and then HMAC as described in [1].
+In case of the need for encryption: Please make sure that you encrypt and then HMAC as described in  [Authenticated Encryption](http://cseweb.ucsd.edu/~mihir/papers/oem.html "Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm").

 When generating an HMAC with CC:

 1. get the data as `NSMutableData`.
 2. Get the data key (possibly from the keychain)
-3. Calculate the hashvalue
+3. Calculate the hash value
-4. Append the hashvalue to the actual data
+4. Append the hash value to the actual data
 5. Store the results of step 4.